max-49/pwnboard/README.md

 The pwnboard is a tool used for RIT redteam engagements and competitions.
 It allows Redteam to easily see which machines they have access to and which machines they have lost beacons on.

-This is a modified version of ztgrace/pwnboard.
+This is a modified version of nullmonk/pwnboard, which is a modified version of ztgrace/pwnboard.

+This modified version exists to modernize nullmonk's fork since some things have changed.
+Documentation written by nullmonk/ztgrace.

 ## Running the pwnboard

-For RIT Redteam engagements, the pwnboard is deployed with [RedTeamDeploy](https://github.com/micahjmartin/RedTeamDeploy).
+For RIT Redteam engagements, the pwnboard is deployed with RedTeamDeploy.
 For custom deployments, see [Pwnboard Setup](./doc/setup.md).

 ## Watching the pwnboard